Probate subtly reduces the value of many estates

 So, how can you exempt more of your assets from probate and its costs?
 Here are some ideas.

-Joint accounts.
 Married couples may hold property as a joint tenancy.
-Jointly titled property includes a right of survivorship and is not subject to probate.
+The jointly titled property includes a right of survivorship and is not subject to probate.
 It simply goes to the surviving spouse when one spouse passes.
-Some states allow a variation called tenancy by the entirety, in which married spouses each own an undivided interest in property with the right of survivorship (they need consent from the other spouse to transfer their ownership interest in the property).
-A few states allow community property with right of survivorship; assets titled in this way also skip the probate process.2,3
+Some states allow a variation called tenancy by the entirety, in which married spouses each own an undivided interest in the property with the right of survivorship (they need consent from the other spouse to transfer their ownership interest in the property).

-POD & TOD accounts.
-Payable-on-death and transfer-on-death forms are used to permit easy transfer of bank accounts and securities (and even motor vehicles, in a few states).
+Payable-on-death and transfer-on-death forms are used to permit easy transfer of bank accounts and securities.
 As long as the original owner lives, the named beneficiary has no rights to claim the account funds or the security.
-When the original owner passes away, all the named beneficiary has to do is bring his or her I.D. and valid proof of the original owner’s death to claim the assets or securities.5
+When the original owner passes away, all the named beneficiary has to do is bring his or her I.D. and valid proof of the original owner’s death to claim the assets or securities.

-Gifts.
-For 2018, the I.R.S. allows you to give up to $15,000 each to as many different people as you like, tax free.
+For 2021, the I.R.S. allows you to give up to $15,000 each to as many different people as you like, tax-free.
 By doing so, you reduce the size of your taxable estate.
-Gifts over $15,000 may be subject to federal gift tax (which tops out at 40%) and count against the lifetime gift tax exclusion.
-The lifetime individual gift tax exemption is currently set at $11.18 million.
-For a married couple, the lifetime exemption is now $22.36 million.6,7
+Gifts over $15,000 may be subject to federal gift tax and count against the lifetime gift tax exclusion.
+The lifetime individual gift tax exemption is currently set at $11.7 million.
+For a married couple, the lifetime exemption is now $23.4 million.1

-Revocable living trusts.
 In a sense, these estate planning vehicles allow people to do much of their own probate while living.
-The grantor – the person who establishes the trust – funds it while alive with up to 100% of his or her assets, designating the beneficiaries of those assets at his or her death.
-(A pour-over will can be used to add subsequently accumulated assets to the trust at your death; yet, those assets “poured into” the trust at that time will still be probated.)8
+The trustor – the person who establishes the trust – funds it while alive with up to 100% of his or her assets, designating the beneficiaries of those assets at his or her death.
+(A pour-over will can be used to add subsequently accumulated assets to the trust at your death; yet, those assets “poured into” the trust at that time will still be probated.)

-The trust owns assets that the grantor once did, yet the grantor can invest, spend, and manage these assets while living.
-When the grantor dies, the trust lives on – it becomes irrevocable, and its assets should be able to be distributed by a successor trustee without having to be probated.
-The distribution is private (as opposed to the completely public process of probate), and it can save heirs court costs and time.8
+The trust owns assets that the trustor once did, yet the trustor can invest, spend, and manage these assets while living.
+When the trustor dies, the trust lives on – it becomes irrevocable, and its assets should be able to be distributed by a successor trustee without having to be probated.
+The distribution is private (as opposed to the completely public process of probate), and it can save heirs court costs and time.

 Your beneficiary designations need to be reviewed, and they may need to be updated.
 You don’t want your IRA assets, for example, going to someone you no longer trust or love.